 - Prepare multiple Area Targets in a single scene for seamless transition and tracking into new areas.

 - Use AreaTargetBehaviour to provide access to AreaTarget functionality at runtime.
 In most cases, you call methods using the AreaTargetBehaviour class with

 BoundingBox()for the target’s bounding box in 3D scene units, and

 Size()to get the dimensions of the physical target.

 For an introduction to Simulator mode in Unity, please see Vuforia Play Mode in Unity.

 Test your Area Target project with the Simulator mode located in Vuforia Configuration under Play Mode.
 Set up your preferences for Walking Speed and Key Bindings and press the Play button.
-This allows you to navigate through your environment, providing you with a full preview of your built to test your effects and interactive components.
+This allows you to navigate through your environment, providing you with a full preview of your scene and chance to test your effects and interactive components.

 Build your Unity Project

-When ready, you can build your Unity Project to your ARCore or ARKit supported device or to a HoloLens device for testing at site.
+When ready, you can build your Unity Project to your ARCore or ARKit supported device or to a HoloLens device for testing on the site.
 A Vuforia project is built in the same way as other Unity apps for Android, iOS, and UWP platforms.